Who Walks You Down The Aisle Is Totally Up to You!

 If your father has passed away: You love your Dad, and you always envisioned him walking you down the aisle for your wedding day.
 Even if he isn’t physically present, you can include his memory in the ceremony.
-Ask an uncle, grandfather, or one of Dad’s close friends whom you respect to walk you down the aisle.
-If you prefer, you can also choose Mom or a grown sibling for your aisle walk.
-You may consider walking alone since no one can truly fill Dad’s shoes.
+Ask your mom, uncle, grandparent, sister or brother.
+You may consider walking alone since no one can truly fill Dad or Mom's shoes.
 Just remember it may be beneficial to have someone who loves you and supports you at your side for this big moment on your special day.

 If your biological father wants to walk you down the aisle but your stepfather raised you: You see Dad once a year, if that, and frankly even those memories aren’t so great.
 On the other hand, your stepfather has been consistently there for you, Mom, and your siblings.
 You wish your step dad could walk you down the aisle, but Dad is getting pretty demanding.
 If he can’t walk you all the way, he won’t come to your wedding.
 As the bride, you deserve to make the decision of who will walk you, not to have it made for you.
 If you want both parents to be involved, consider compromises, like having them both walk with you.
 This includes Dad but also honors your stepfather.
 However, if you’d regret having your biological father give you away, then you’ll have to talk with him.
 Calmly explain that you would love to have him in attendance at your wedding.
 However, you are the bride and you are the one with the right to decide who walks you down the aisle.
 If you have wholeheartedly chosen only your step parent for your walk, don’t let family drama deter you.
 Hope for the best, and remember how happy you’ll be when you’re supported on your wedding day walk by the parent who has supported you every day of your life.